“Well, well,” uttered Maleficent.

-A sentimental treachery—that’s too obvious to tell—has turn Maleficent into an evil fairy godmother you always see before.
-Fueled by her despise to her human foe, King Stefan (Sharlto Copley) whose tyranny blinds his own heart, Maleficent curses his daughter Aurora with her famous spell of sleeping.
-As Maleficent watches over growing Aurora (Elle Fanning with her cartoonish look), twists and turns happen on both side—intertwining them in a tale never told.
+Sentimental treachery—that’s too obvious to tell—has turned Maleficent into an evil fairy godmother you always see before.
+Fueled by her despise to her human foe, King Stefan (Sharlto Copley) whose tyranny blinds his own heart, Maleficent curses his daughter Aurora with her famous spell of sleep.
+As Maleficent watches over growing Aurora (Elle Fanning with her cartoonish look), twists and turns happen on both sides—intertwining them in a tale never told.

 During the whole duration, the best part of Maleficent is, of course, the persona of this “evil” fairy portrayed by Jolie.
 Her character is both malevolent but magnificent; her acting and look are also fascinating.
 Her cheekbone and red lips, her pale skins and monstrous horns help Jolie to keep intimidating.
 The thing is, Jolie’s only menacing when she’s evil or conflicting.
 She manages well character transitions, yet, results in an awkward “good” side.
 She fits the role of villain best, but, not yet a decent protagonist.
 However, Jolie manages good chemistry with her raven sidekick, Diaval (Sam Riley)—at least, it helps her to stick to her dimensional role.